 David explains the benefits of mindfulness.
 She encourages us to clearly identify our personal values, as all too often we tend to get swept up by social contagion into mindless decision-making.
 She also talked about motivation and how to achieve habit change.

 There are chapters specifically devoted to emotional agility at work and raising emotionally agile kids.
 While she made some good points in the chapter about work, there were a few things that didn’t quite ring true for me; in particular, she suggested that people should speak up about organizational issues rather than staying quiet.
 I’ve worked in organizations that actively attacked employees that raised concerns about the status quo, so I’m just not buying this suggestion.

 David concludes the book with a series of suggestions on how to be emotionally agile, including accepting yourself with compassion, welcoming your inner experience, accepting that love & hurt and success & failure are inexorably intertwined, and releasing narratives that no longer serve you.
 While these suggestions may not be easy, they provide some useful areas to work on.

 I would say this book is well worth a read.
-Besides being consistent with ACT, there is some overlap with principles of cognitive behavioural therapy (CBT) and dialectical behavioural therapy (DBT), and I think there are useful points that would apply across a variety of mental health conditions.
+Besides being consistent with ACT, there is some overlap with principles of cognitive behavioural therapy (CBT) and dialectical behaviour therapy (DBT).
+I think there are useful points that would apply across a variety of mental health conditions.
 Two thumbs up for this book!